You are here

 Michie Tavern (pronounced "Mickey") is located near Thomas Jefferson’s Monticello, in Albemarle County, Virginia.
-Now a part of a larger complex of historic buildings that house the museums and tavern, the tavern building was originally located in the northern part of Albemarle County, on land purchased by John Michie from Major John Henry in 1746.
+Now a part of a larger complex of historic buildings that house museums and the tavern, the tavern building was originally located in the northern part of Albemarle County, on land purchased by John Michie from Major John Henry in 1746.1

-In 1772, William Michie built his home on the land after inheriting it from his father.
+In the 1770s, William Michie built his home on the land after inheriting it from his father.
 In the 1780s, responding to the frequency with which travelers knocked on his door seeking food and shelter, Michie built a tavern next to his home.
-In 1784 he received a license to operate an ordinary, charging money for food and beds.
+In 1784, he received a license to operate an ordinary, charging money for food and beds.2

-In 1932, architect Milton Grigg purchased the property to use as his architectural office.
-Today, Michie Tavern is a museum and restaurant complex and is the largest grouping of reassembled buildings in the county.
+In 1932, architect Milton Grigg purchased the property to use as his architectural office.5 Today, Michie Tavern is a museum and restaurant complex and is the largest grouping of reassembled buildings in the county.6

-↑ K. Edward Lay, The Architecture of Jefferson Country: Charlottesville and Albemarle County, Virginia.
-(Charlottesville: University Press of Virginia, 2000), 85.
+- 1. K. Edward Lay, The Architecture of Jefferson Country: Charlottesville and Albemarle County, Virginia (Charlottesville: University Press of Virginia, 2000), 85.